 Not familiar enough with your corgi?
-Say no more because with these 100 important facts you will know everything there is to know about your corgi pet.
+Say no more because with these 100 interesting facts you will know everything there is to know about your corgi pet.
 Read on!

 Thanks to the power of the internet, you can get the information you want in a matter of seconds.
 For example, if you are a corgi owner, you would surely like to know something more about this breed.